ndisidore/presi-workers-as-translator/slides/act1-adapters.md

 ---

-# Phase 2: Kafka and Queues, Oh My!

-<div class="mb-8 font-bold">Fan out and improve durability via discrete consumers</div>
+# You get a queue, and you get a queue, and you...

 <script setup>
 const queueDiagram = `